thewijay/Intima_Front-End/README.md

 ## 🎓 Academic Acknowledgment

-This project is a proud outcome of collaborative learning and innovation at the
+This project is a proud outcome of our **Capstone Project** module at the
 🌱 **[Sabaragamuwa University of Sri Lanka](https://sab.ac.lk/)** – where creativity meets real-world impact.

 We thank our mentors and the Faculty of Computing for the continued support and academic inspiration.